IIT-EnergySystemModels/openTEPES/doc/md/MathematicalFormulation.md

 ```

 Inventory of a hydrogen store over its storage cycle, carrying forward what was injected less what was withdrawn, each multiplied by the duration of its load
 level [tH2] «`eH2Inventory`».
 Without it the balance clears within the hour and the electrolyzer-store-turbine chain reduces to an instantaneous converter.
+The
+round trip of the store is split evenly between the two directions, the same square root the electricity inventory applies, so what reaches the inventory is
+the injection times the square root and a tonne withdrawn takes a tonne over the square root out of it.
+The efficiency defaults to one, a lossless store.

 A hydrogen store ends the horizon at the level it started from [tH2] «`eH2IniFinInventory`», as candidate storage does on the electricity side.
 Without it
 the model can drain a full store and never refill it, which is hydrogen for nothing.